semihM/project_smok/README.md

      3. Players can **exchange** their grenades and packs with a bot while holding the grenade or the pack

      4. Players can **give** each other grenades and packs by **holding the reload button (R) and shoving** with the grenade or the pack
 ---

+# User Levels System
+ - project_smok v2.0.0 introduces a new user-level system to easily change privileges required for certain commands and features.
+This system provides **5 user levels**.
+These levels are from least privileged to most:

+     1. **PS_USER_NONE** : No special privilege, can only use commands which are allowed for everyone.
+This level is assumed for new players.

+     2. **PS_USER_BASIC** : A guest user privilege, can only use handful of commands which are allowed for guest players.
+This level can be given to a player with [**user_level**](#user_level) command.

+     3. **PS_USER_ADMIN** : An admin user privilege(equivelant of previous versions' *admin* role), can use commands which are not capable of running custom scripts in the server console.
+This level can be given to a player with [**user_level**](#user_level) command.

+     4. **PS_USER_SCRIPTER** : A scripter user privilege(equivelant of previous versions' *script auth* role), can use all commands except the ones which are only usable by the host.
+This level can be given to a player with [**user_level**](#user_level) command.

+     5. **PS_USER_HOST** : A host privilege, can use all commands.
+This level should not be given to more than one player.
+This level can only be given to a player through configuration files.
+---

 # Commands